adamchalmers/blog/content/kubernetes-problems.md

 ## Problem: I want to run a container

 Let's start simple.
 You've been working on a project code-named `kangaroo` and it's ready for deployment.
-So you build a container for deploying it, tagged `kangaroo-backend`.
+So you build a container image to run it: `kangaroo-backend`.
 Your workplace runs their services in a Kubernetes cluster, so you need to deploy this container into the cluster.
-You want a Kubernetes [Pod], which is a set of one or more containers (usually just one container, though).
-You define a Pod like this:
+How?
+You need to define a Kubernetes [Pod].
+A pod is a set of one or more containers (usually just one container, though[^sidecars]).
+Pods are the **minimum unit of deployment** in Kubernetes.
+It's the simplest, smallest thing you can deploy in k8s.
+So let's define a Pod that runs our container, like this:

 ```yaml
 apiVersion: v1